gcallah/work/chaps/hegel.md

 Of course, the master's expectations are subverted, as the recognition of his essentiality is bound up in the self-consciousness of the servant.
-The master passes from the stage, and the servant becomes the self-consciousness which proceeds to successive shapes.
-The servile consciousness is "forced back into itself \[and\] will take the inward turn (*in sich gehen*)" (§193; 9:114), gaining for itself a "mind of its own" (§196; 9:115), the depth and reflexivity we associate with self-consciousness.
+The master passes from the shape, and the servant becomes the self-consciousness which proceeds to successive shapes.
+The servile consciousness is "forced back into itself \[and\] will take the inward turn (*in sich gehen*)" (§193; 9:114), gaining for himself a "mind of his own" (§196; 9:115), the depth and reflexivity we associate with self-consciousness.
 Hegel explains that this is for two reasons.
 First, it is because of the servant's brush with death, in the face of which "all stable existence becomes absolutely fluid, \[which\] is the simple